BlufferMK/Nexus-Navigators/README.md

+Chart 1.
+(Energy Star Score), Chart 2.
+(Fuel Type Usage), Chart 3.
+(Average EUI by Year) can be found in src folder. data.json can be found in public folder.
 Libraries used: react and chakra UI.
 In order to view charts in an interactive manner, npm install and npm run start.